Overview

 Context

 Clover’s merchant base skews toward small business owners who don’t have time for analytics.
 They need the product to surface the right information at the right moment and make the next action obvious.
 The Customers section wasn’t doing that.
-Loyalty, feedback, and messaging tools existed but lived in silos, and engagement with all three was lower than it should have been given the subscriber base.
+Loyalty, feedback, and messaging tools existed but lived in silos, and engagement with all three was low for a paid subscription.

 The ask was a dashboard.
-The real problem was cohesion.
+The real problem was coherence, not features.

 STAKEHOLDERS